momo5502/function-string-associate/README.md

 A fork of the well known IDA Plugin: Function String Associate.

-This project makes use of the latest open sourced IDA SDK & CMake.
+This project makes use of the latest open sourced IDA SDK, uses CMake and has GitHub action support.
+This serves as a template for future plugins.